JeffreyRoblesBataz/CyclisticCaseStudy/README.md

 3. **Membership Benefits:** Tailor membership benefits to align with the usage patterns of members.
 Offer perks that cater to shorter rides or quick rides around the city.

-4. **Content Strategy:** Leverage the insights on ride duration to craft engaging content that speaks to the preferences and behaviors of casual riders and members.

 ## Conclusion

 This case study served as a capstone project that allowed me to apply the skills and techniques learned throughout the program.
 By combining data preparation, exploration, and analysis, I was able to provide actionable insights to Cyclistic.
 The recommendations put forth are aimed at driving growth, enhancing customer experience, and boosting Cyclistic's position in the bike-sharing market.